Nokia's U.S. ambitions hit by smartphone bug

 Nokia’s first 4G phone, which it markets with the strapline “an amazingly fast way to connect”, can occasionally lose its data connection as a result of the bug, Nokia said.

-Though still the world’s biggest volume maker of cellphones, Nokia NOK1V.HE lost the top spot in the lucrative smartphone market last year to Apple (AAPL.O) and Google (GOOG.O), in part due to its weak performance in the United States, where its smartphones have slipped to less than a 1 percent market share.
+Though still the world’s biggest volume maker of cellphones, Nokia lost the top spot in the lucrative smartphone market last year to Apple and Google, in part due to its weak performance in the United States, where its smartphones have slipped to less than a 1 percent market share.

 “It’s like they stalled their engine when everybody is looking at them at the start of their race,” said Gartner analyst Carolina Milanesi.